7 Common Project Management Mistakes You Need to Avoid

+Everyone makes mistakes; it’s human nature.
+It’s how we learn from our mistakes that truly matters.
 As a project manager, sponsor or coordinator, you need to focus on a number of details, notifications, and plans during the life cycle of your project.
-Hence, you are bound to make mistakes everyday.
+Like ordinary people, project executives are bound to make mistakes every day.
 Undoubtfully many of the mistakes are repeated again and again by you and your team members.
 However, you can implement techniques and methods to minimize the effects of them.
 In this article, we will talk about the 7 most common project management mistakes you need to avoid to ensure the success of your project.

 1. Underestimating the Importance of Good Project Management